KKofta/Sudoku-AI/README.md

 ### Motivation

 App was created mainly as a hobby.
-It was useful expand Java OOP, concurrency and JavaFX knowladge.
+It was useful in expanding Java OOP, concurrency and JavaFX knowladge.
 I wanted to learn about Backtracking Algorithm and apply it in a nicely designed visualisations.
 Suprisingly it turned out that I also learned something about Sudoku puzzles.

 ---